liquid-labs/git-report/README.md

 <code>git report pull-requests <a href="#multi-repo-reports">[--multi-base|-M]</a></code>

 Generates a report of a repository's pull-requests (PRs).
 By default, the report lists open PRs ranked by their "staleness".

+Report data:
+- number : The number/ID of the PR in the repo.
+- url : The PR URL.
+- summary : The PR summary.
+- age : Age of the PR in days.

+The Markdown report includes an opening summary showing mean, median, and mode ages overall.
+A list of PRs sorted by oldest-first follows, with PR details included.
+After that, an index of PRs by Organization is presented.